 - strong analytic, communication, quantitative, and information literacy skills

 "Knowledge is power.
 Rather, knowledge is happiness.
 To have knowledge, deep broad knowledge, is to know truth from false and lofty things from low.
 To know the thoughts and deeds that have marked men's progress, is to feel the heartthrob of humanity through the centuries."

 - Helen Keller

 Update on the plan to revise Virginia Tech's general education curriculum

-Please direct any questions and suggestions to Jill Sible (email@example.com; 231-0372) or any member or the curricular planning committee on slide 12.
+Please direct any questions and suggestions to Jill Sible (firstname.lastname@example.org; 231-0372) or any member on the curricular planning committee.